IN THIS ARTICLE

 Case_study_blog_infographic_4

-For some companies, creating a case study can be so valuable they even offer incentives (such as retainer discounts) for the opportunity to do so.
+For some companies, creating a case study can be so valuable that they even offer incentives (such as retainer discounts) for the opportunity to do so.

 But when even incentives won't work, promising anonymity is a useful way to get an uncertain client to agree to a case study.